Pseudoreality/Roblox-Identities/README.md

   - InstancesUsed: *Refer to StudioPlugin.*
   - Notes: Built-in "add-on"[^builtInPluginsAreRequired] to Studio
     - They can only be loaded from the disk
-    - They are signed, reading official built in plugin source code isn't possible because of this
+    - They are signed, reading official built in plugin source code isn't possible because of this.
-      - If you have Internal Permissions, the signature check is ignored completely.
+      - If you have Internal Permissions, the signature check when loading them is ignored completely.
     - Surprisingly, can be debugged!
       - Can be done by adding the plugin to a comma seperated FString
         - `FStringDebugCommaSepBuiltInPluginsToDebug`